· · ·

 • In a large bowl, combine the all-purpose flour, granulated sugar, baking powder, ground nutmeg, cinnamon, ground ginger, baking soda, salt, and orange zest.

-• Cut in shortening until crumbly.
+• Cut in vegetable shortening until crumbly.

 • Stir in orange juice, large beaten eggs and vanilla extract until moistened.